TechnicalRecruiter100/TechnicalRecruiter100/README.md

 - 👋 Hi, I’m @TechnicalRecruiter100
-- 👀 I’m interested in finding out if your interested in working at a large Global Technology Company
+- 👀 I’m interested in finding out if your interested in working at a large Global Technology Company.
 - 🌱 We have remote locations, and offer hybrid work model in NYC, LA, DC, Boulder and Toronto, CA.
 - 💞️ I’m looking for Software Engineers with at least 3 or more years experience.
 - 📫 Please reach out to me if interested.